tagion/tagion/docs/gov/glossary/index.md

 ## Hashgraph

-This is the name of the consensus protocol used by Tagion.
+This is the name of the [consensus protocol](#consensus) used by Tagion.
 It was originally developed by Leemon Baird (co-founder of the "Hedera" project), under the now well established term "Hashgraph consensus algorithm".
-Together with Tagion's patented communication protocal ["Wavefront"](/gov/glossary#wavefront)
+Together with Tagion's patented communication protocal ["Wavefront"](#wavefront) it swiftly and securely establishes, which changes are to be introduced to the database with the conclusion of the next [epoch](#epoch).

-Together, the two protocols establish, swiftly and securely, which changes are to be introduced to the database with the conclusion of the next epoch.
-Because the hashgraph provides a network-wide communication history from which each node can reconstruct by and for itself, and with mathematical certainty, what other nodes in the network know.
-And once information about new contracts/transactions has spread to enough nodes in the network (namely to 2/3+1 of all nodes) - and consequently consensus about those contracts is algorithmically established, all nodes will commit the same information/changes to their respective copies of the database.coming next [nodes participating in the consensus](https://docs.tagion.org/tech/protocols/consensus/HashGraph)
+The Hashgraph protocal provides a network-wide communication history from which each [node](#node) can reconstruct by and for itself, and with [mathematical certainty](#finality), what other nodes in the network know.
+And once information about new [contracts](#contract-smart)/[transactions](#transaction) has spread to enough nodes in the network (namely to 2/3+1 of all nodes) - and consequently  [consensus](#consensus) about those contracts is algorithmically established, all nodes will commit the same information/changes to their respective copies of the [database](#database).Details about our implementation of the Hashgraph protocal can be found in our [Tech Documention](https://docs.tagion.org/tech/protocols/consensus/HashGraph).

 ## Liveness